 Some of these options may not be available if they were not installed in the environment.

-- Click the name of the environment you want to clone.
+- Select the name of the environment you want to clone.

-- At the bottom of the environments list, click the Clone button.
+- At the bottom of the environments list, select Clone.

 - Type a descriptive name for the new environment.